HDSI Undergraduate Financial Opportunities

 - Name and major of the Applicant

-- Name, title, and department of the Mentor
+- Name, title, and department/organization of the Mentor (if already identified)

-- One-paragraph Overview of the proposed project and outcomes expected, emphasizing any unique aspects.
+- Overview of the proposed project and outcomes expected, emphasizing any unique aspects (1000 characters).

-- Applicant and Mentor Resumes: Up to two 2 pages each.
+- Applicant Resume: Up to two 2 pages.

 Each mentor awardee agrees to: